slgrobotics/robots_bringup/Docs/Sensors/OAK-D_Lite.md

-## OAK-D Lite setup
+# OAK-D Lite Stereo Depth Camera

-I have a "_Kickstarter Edition_" OAK-D Lite stereo camera.
+I have a "_Kickstarter Edition_" OAK-D Lite stereo [camera](https://shop.luxonis.com/products/oak-d-lite-1).
 It doesn't have an IMU, but otherwise should be identical to units produced later.

 This guide describes how to run it under Ubuntu 24.04 and ROS2 Jazzy - first on an Intel 5 Desktop, an then on Raspberry 4 or 5 under the Ubuntu 24.04 Server and ROS2 Jazzy Base.